edrpls/chrome-extensions-what-why-how/post.md

 Communication can have a short life, by sending a message between scripts.

-A message can have any value, in this case, our whole message is an object that contains a single propert `code`, but a message could take any shape you need.
+A message can have any value, in this case, our whole message is an object that contains a single property `code`, but a message could take any shape you need.

 ```javascript
 // popup.js